charuruflex/noughts-and-crosses/README.md

 # noughts-and-crosses

-Nougths & crosses in go, playable via API
+Nougths & crosses in go, playable via API.

-## requirements
+## Requirements
   - go (tested with go1.11.2)
   - dep (for dependencies, tested with v0.5.0)
   - node (tested with v11.1.0)